Doctoral Degree

 ♦ A Statement of Purpose, and a Personal History and Diversity Statement;

-♦ TOEFL or IELTS score (if applicable); International applicants must meet the Office of Graduate Studies' minimum score requirement.
-Applicants who believe they may be eligible for a TOEFL or IELTS waiver should consult the Office of Graduate Studies page for international applicants for eligibility requirements.
+♦ TOEFL, IELTS, or Duolingo English Test is required if English is not your first language or the primary language of instruction for your degree.
+Submit scores to School Code 4834; Department Code 66.
+For more details on English Language Examinations | UC Davis Graduate Studies.
+Applicants who believe they may be eligible for a TOEFL, IELTS, or Duolingo waiver should consult the Office of Graduate Studies page for international applicants for eligibility requirements.

 Meeting some or all of the minimum criteria does not guarantee admission, but merely eligibility.
 Admission decisions are made on a case-by-case basis, with emphasis placed on the promise of success in graduate studies and research, as judged by the students’ previous research experience, college record, statement of purpose and letters of recommendation.
 The decision to recommend admission to the Dean of Graduate Studies will be made by the Electrical and Computer Engineering Graduate Program Admissions Committee on the basis of available space and the competitiveness of the eligible applicant pool.

-Applicants to the Ph.D. program are strongly encouraged to communicate with potential research advisors (major professors) prior to admission to the program.
+Applicants to the PhD program are strongly encouraged to communicate with potential research advisors (major professors) prior to admission to the program.
 It is important that the prospective students contact faculty in the ECE Graduate Program (ECEGP) whose laboratories are conducting research in areas the student wishes to pursue, in order to introduce themselves and inquire about faculty willingness to accept a new student in this degree program.
 This process of communicating with potential major professors should begin in the fall, prior to the relevant application deadline.
 Applicants should take the initiative to inquire about future research directions of laboratories, exchange research ideas with potential major professors, and make every effort to identify viable research opportunities.
 While formal acceptance to a research group cannot occur prior to admission, it is strongly recommended that contacts should be far-enough developed such that a tentative identification of a research advisor is made concurrently with an offer of admission.

 ♦ Prerequisites: None.